simbo1905/no-framework-pickler/README.md

 - **Security by Design**: Only legal Java construction paths, no arbitrary object creation from untrusted data
 - **Safety over Speed**: No `Unsafe` hacks and only shallow reflection on the record component public methods and public constructors.
-- **Safety over Space**: Guard rails where there can be and a clear “here be dragons” when you opt-in to things that can swap rhe binary between record components of you reorder the source code order of components of the same type.
+- **Safety over Space**: Guard rails where there can be, and a clear “here be dragons” when you opt-in to things that can swap data between components  if you record components of the same type in your source code.

 ## Usage